DaanJansen94/virasign/README.md

 - **Visualization**: Interactive HTML reports with filterable tables, charts, and heatmaps give an immediate, interpretable overview of viral species, coverage, and identity without extra scripting.
 - **Blinding options**: You can blind specific viral species from all outputs (e.g. HIV, Hepatitis viruses, HTLV, EBV, CMV, HPV) so incidental findings do not appear in any files.
 Useful for consent guidelines and ethical research practice.

+!!
+Note: The first run with Virasign will take a lot longer than subsequent runs, as it performs a one-time automatic download of the required database !!

 ## Installation

 ### Prerequisites